blahblahblah-/goodservice-v2/README.md

 ## Running locally

 To run locally, you'll need a couple things.
-First, the app has only been tested with Ruby 2.7.2 and Rails 6.1.
+First, the app requires Ruby 2.7.2 and Rails 6.1.
 We suggest managing this with `rbenv`.
 It also depends on Redis, Postgres, Yarn, and Semantic UI React.
 If you are on a Mac with Homebrew installed, you can get all these requirements with the following commands:

 ```
 # Ruby dependencies